AIS-Bonn/TopiCo/README.md

 - Example 3 generates a predefined second order trajectory with two consecutive waypoints for a single axis.
 - Example 4 generates a predefined synchronized trajectory with two consecutive waypoints for two axes.
 - Example 5 generates a predefined trajectory with two consecutive waypoints for a single axis with undefined (NaN) components of the first waypoint.
-- Example 6 generates a random trajectory with up to five consecutive waypoints for up to ten axes.
+- Example 6 generates a random trajectory with up to five consecutive waypoints for up to seven axes.

 # Meaning of variables and size of matrices